Pandora: Documentation en: Services

-- Label: The title which will be shown within the visual console's node.
+- Label: The title shown within the visual console's node.

 Note that a service item, unlike other items in the visual map, cannot be linked to other visual maps, and always the clickable link in the visual console is intended for the tree service map view described above.

-This view allows you to view the services in the form of a tree.
+This view allows you to view services in the form of a tree.

-At each level, a count of the number of elements included in each service or agent is shown.
+Each level shows the total number of elements included in each service or agent.

-- Services: reports the total number of services, agents and modules that belong to that service.
+- Services: It reports the total number of services, agents and modules that belong to that service.

-Services that do not belong to another one will always be shown in the first level.
+Services that do not belong to another one will always be shown on the first level.
 In the case of a child service, it will be shown nested inside its parent.

 1.2.4 How to read service values

-Planned shutdowns added before the stop date allow recalculating the value of the SLA reports.
-First, activate it in the general setup.
-When it comes to an SLA service report, if there is a scheduled outage affecting one or more elements of the service, it is considered that the planned shutdown affects the entire service, because the system cannot evaluate the impact of an "inactive" service component on the whole service.
+Planned shutdowns added before the stop date allow recalculating the value of SLA reports, given that it allows "backwards" recalculating with scheduled shutdowns added afterwards (that option is globally activated in the general setup).
+When it is an SLA service report, if there is a scheduled shutdown that affects one or several service elements, the scheduled shutdown is considered to affect the service as a whole, since the shutdown impact on the whole service cannot be measured.

-It is important to remember that this is at a report level.
-Therefore, service map, and the information presented in the visual console are not altered based on planned shutdowns added after the effective execution date.
-These service compliance percentages are calculated in real-time, based on the history data of the same service, it is very different from a report which can be "cooked" adding a "fake" planned downtime.
+It is worth highlighting that this is at a report level.
+Therefore, service trees, and the information presented in the visual console are not altered based on planned shutdowns added after the intended execution date.
+These service compliance percentages are calculated in real time, based on the history data of the same service, they do not have anything to do with the actual report.

-Let us suppose there is a service defined by a 95% compliance in a 1-hour interval (this would actually be very short in real life, but good for understanding the internal algorithm).
-A table of values, where t is time, x is the % compliance (SLAs), and s is whether or not the service complies (1 complies, 0 fails) will be used.
-In 1 hour there should be exactly 12 values, assuming an interval of 5 minutes.
+Suppose there is a service defined by a 95% compliance in a 1-hour interval.
+A table of values, where t is time, x is the compliance % (SLAs), and s is whether complies or not (1 it complies, 0 it fails), will be used.
+In 1 hour there should be exactly 12 samples (assuming the interval is 5 minutes long).

 t | s | x --------+-------+-------- 1 1 100 2 1 100 3 1 100 4 1 100 5 1 100 6 1 100 7 1 100 8 1 100 9 1 100 10 1 100 11 1 100 12 0 91,6

 This case is easier to calculate.
-The % is calculated depending on the number of samples, for example in t3, there are a total of three samples that meet service, 100%, whereas in t12, there are 12 and 11 valid samples: 11 / 12.
+The % is calculated depending on the number of samples, for example in t3, there are a total of three samples that meet service, a 100%, whereas in t12, there are 12 samples and 11 are valid samples: 11 / 12.